What Is Event Security?

 • Liaising with the emergency services

 As we’ve touched on throughout this event security checklist, that’s far from an exhaustive list.
-You’ll no doubt have specifics that relate to your event that you’ll need covered.
+You’ll undoubtedly have specific details related to your event that you’ll need covered.
 For instance, if you’re running an event at a stately home or listed building, you’ll likely have areas which are off-limits to guests.

-Static security guards work exceptionally well here, and can continue that level of exclusivity you’re seeking with your event.
+Static security guards work exceptionally well here and can maintain the level of exclusivity you’re seeking for your event.
 At the other end of the spectrum, a motoring festival in a large field will need regular roving patrols and officers who understand the demands of an event of this nature.

 6. Contact The Right People To Complete Your Event Security Checklist

-Once you’ve got those specifics in mind and you’re set on the security plan for your event, it’s now time to get in touch with the experts.
+Once you have those specifics in mind and are set on the security plan for your event, it’s time to get in touch with the experts.
 We’d advise searching for a company that doesn’t opt for the off-the-shelf solutions – no two events are the same, and there are so many factors that can change what you need and when you need it.

 With a company like ProFM, you’re always in safe hands.
-We’ve got a proven track record with some of the UK’s biggest brands, as well as a constantly evolving methodology for how we approach all the events we secure.
-That’s in addition to an industry-leading approach to event security, which sees us use an extensive cohort of SIA-licensed event security officers.
+We have a proven track record with some of the UK’s biggest brands, as well as a constantly evolving methodology for approaching all the events we secure.
+That’s in addition to an industry-leading approach to event security, which involves utilising an extensive cohort of SIA-licensed event security officers.

 That’s all supported by our veteran National Events and Projects Manager, who’s personally overseen some of our most challenging event security duties with precision and professionalism.
 It’s what we feel gives us the competitive edge, especially when it comes to those more refined or demanding events.

 Underpinning that is an extensive range of accreditations and certifications, all of which help to underscore our commitment to event safety and security across the UK.
-We’re firm believers that, while our actions speak for us when it comes to securing your event, it’s crucial we support that with external validation too.
+We’re firm believers that, while our actions speak for themselves when it comes to securing your event, it’s crucial that we support that with external validation as well.

-Get in touch with our in-house security experts today to discuss your options in much more detail, where we’d be happy to take the time to talk about what you’ve got planned and how we’d recommend securing your event.
+Get in touch with our in-house security experts today to discuss your options in detail.
+We’d be happy to take the time to talk about what you’ve planned and how we recommend securing your event.

 Emily Macaulay, Director of Sales